ahmadarif/gin-gorm/README.md

 # Description
-Simple API using gin (golang framework)
+Simple API using gin and gorm

 # Requirements
 - [Govendor][Govendor]